nilewapp/C-Actors/README.markdown

 ## C-Actors

-An object-orinted library implementing the actors model in C.
+An object-oriented library implementing the actors model in C.

 ### Getting started